dp3ll1n/PrincipalDevelopementalTrajectories/README.md

 - [Issues](https://github.com/BiascoLab/PrincipalDevelopementalTrajectories/issues)
 - [Citation](#citation)
 # Overview

-This is a R implementation of the  structure-aware algorithm aimed to at revealing and consolidating continuous, low-dimensional and high- density structures in the underlying higher-dimensional data, while ignoring noise and outliers.
+This repository is in support of the publication Pellin, D. et al. "A comprehensive single cell transcriptional landscape of human hematopoietic progenitors."
+Nature communications (2019) and consists of an R implementation of the structure-aware algorithm aimed to at revealing and consolidating continuous, low-dimensional and high- density structures in the underlying higher-dimensional data, while ignoring noise and outliers.
 The theory, proof of convergence to the exact underlying data manifolds (under Gaussian noise assumption) and a deep investigation of its performance under different scenario can be found in Wu, Shihao, et al. [Wu, Shihao, et al. "Structure-aware Data Consolidation."
 IEEE transactions on pattern analysis and machine intelligence (2017)]
 # Repo Contents

 - [PrincDevelTraj.R](./PrincDevelTraj.R): `R` script.